This is a proposed updated Action Plan in the Buzzards Bay CCMP 2024 Update.

 Problem

 Impairments to water quality and living resources caused by excessive nitrogen inputs to Buzzards Bay are one of the most pressing issues identified in this Buzzards Bay CCMP.
 Nitrogen total maximum daily load (TMDL) studies have not been completed for all embayments, but impairments are apparent in all the somewhat less well-flushed embayments that fringe Buzzards Bay.
 Loss of eelgrass beds, accumulation of benthic algae smothering shellfish beds, and low oxygen concentrations and resulting fish kills are among the impacts that must be remedied.
 Elimination of excessive nitrogen loads will ensure that all designated uses for those embayments are met[1].
 Wastewater discharges are typically the largest source in most watersheds.
-While state and federal agencies regulate permitted discharges like outfall pipes, some sources of pollution like cumulative loadings from septic systems are difficult to regulate.
-Solutions typically focus on municipal sewer expansion or nitrogen removing onsite systems, both of which have high costs.
+While state and federal agencies regulate permitted discharges like outfall pipes, some sources of pollution like cumulative loadings from onsite wastewater treatment systems (septic systems) are difficult to regulate.
+Solutions typically focus on municipal sewer expansion or upgrading to nitrogen removing onsite wastewater systems, both of which have high costs.

 [1] Unless additional impairments are caused by other pollutants.
 “Designated Uses” are those listed in Massachusetts Water Quality Standards.